DavisPL-Teaching/189c/review/study-guide.md

 - Which of the following are examples of specifications?
 - Here is a program, write
     + A valid specification
+        (Note: syntax is not important, but your answer should be conceptually valid)
-    + The strongest possible specification on the output
+    + The strongest possible postcondition on the output Checks every piece of data in the output

 Pre/postconditions:
 - Is the program correct with respect to this pre/postcondition?
-- Which of the following preconditions are valid?
+- Which of the following preconditions are valid for this program and postcondition?

 Assume/assert:
 - Is the program correct given the assume() and assert() statements?